cjohnson74/Scales.nvim/README.md

 ## 🎹 Usage

+> 🎵 *"Practice until you can play it in your sleep"*

 ### Understanding Key Mappings
 - `<leader>` is like your capo - it changes how other keys work
 - For example, `<leader>sg` means press `\` then `s` then `g`